kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### Versioning

 And so here the resource versioning kicks in.
 It begins by defining a version number or a key that will be used for caching new and deleting old stuff.
-Instead of putting everything into a single place we will distribute different resource types accors their own cache “rooms”:
+Instead of putting everything into a single place we will distribute different resource types across their own cache “rooms”:

 ```javascript
 const version            = '1-',